ValdikSS/huawei_oled_hijack/README.md

 ![Screenshot 1](https://i.imgur.com/LioaPph.png) ![Screenshot 2](https://i.imgur.com/Z8UlVX4.png) ![Screenshot 3](https://i.imgur.com/mDXC7Yc.png) ![Screenshot 4](https://i.imgur.com/nR6fORk.png) ![Screenshot 5](https://i.imgur.com/hDS5V3O.png) ![Screenshot 6](https://i.imgur.com/ekUsutI.png)

 ## How does it work
-This library hijacks `sprintf()`, `osa_print_log_ex()` and `register_notify_handler()`.
+This library hijacks certain functions to inject into oled process.

-`sprintf()` is hijacked to inject custom menu items, `register_notify_handler()` registers it's own proxy handler which intercepts button press events.
+Fist, the architecture of OLED binary for 128×128 and 128×64 screens is very different.
+128×128 has functional menus that trigger action, while 128×64 binary is very simple and only shows connection and Wi-Fi information and does not have functional menus.

+On all Balong family, `register_notify_handler()` is used to register synchronous and asynchronous handlers.
+Async handler is replaced with proxy handler by the library to intercept key presses and handle bus information.

+On 128×128 devices, the main logic is performed by hijacking `sprintf()` call to detect `printf`'ed on-screen text.
 Custom menu is drawn in "Device Information" page, hijacking "Homepage" string.
 The library listens for POWER button press events on the exact page, executes page handler and redraws menu again, by leaving it and opening that same page again.

+On 128×64 the main logic is implemented in asynchronous handler itself, but it does essentially the same thing: replaces Homepage text.
+128×64 menu is implemented in a carrousel-like style, without any additional on-screen elements, and the architecture does not require leaving-entering emulation, allowing the hijacked menu to look like a native one.

+Some other functions, like `puts()`, `osa_print_log_ex()` and `osa_printf_log_null()` are also hijacked to handle things "from another thread", earlier or later than the button handler.

-Very simple, yet effective.
+This library is very simple, yet effective.

 ## Used software